-There is a whole host of new marketing and advertising opportunities that website owners can explore.
+Website owners can explore a whole host of new marketing and advertising opportunities.

-However, before you start investing time or resources into marketing channels, you need to get the basics right.
+However, before investing time or resources into marketing channels, you must get the basics right.

-This means ensuring that you have an active website, ensuring that your branding is on point and that you have the resources in place to manage your omnichannel marketing efforts effectively.
+This means ensuring that you have an active website, that your branding is on point, and that you have the resources to manage your omnichannel marketing efforts effectively.

-Branding will be used in all of your design, marketing, and advertising efforts.
+Branding will be used in your design, marketing, and advertising efforts.

 It isn’t enough that you just design an attractive logo.

-Although your logo design is part of your branding effort, it is only a small part.
+Although your logo design is part of your branding effort, it is only a tiny part.